ptupitsyn/ptupitsyn.github.io/_posts/2020-03-05-Whats-New-In-Ignite-Net-2.8.md

 |               Get | 90.73 us | 2.114 us | 5.892 us |
 | GetPartitionAware | 31.56 us | 0.618 us | 1.234 us |

+Your mileage will wary depending on cluster topology, network speeds, and cache entry sizes, but the improvement is significant.

 **Failover**

 Multi-node thin client connection also means that we get failover behavior: if one or more server nodes fail, client switches to other connections automatically.